flex-development/ghr-url-action/README.md

 ## What is this?

-This is a simple action for creating a GitHub Package Registry (GPR) URL.
+This is a simple action for creating GitHub package and container registry URLs.

 ## Use